Unit 1: General Claim Submission Guidelines

 When the CPT code states: "specify number of tests, doses" (such as code 95024, intradermal tests with allergenic extracts), report the code on one line with the number of tests, doses, etc., indicated in the units field.

-Non-Ionic Low Osmolatiy Contrast Media
+Non-Ionic Low Osmolality Contrast Media

 Contrast media will not be considered for separate payment and cannot be billed to the patient.
 Reimbursement for contrast media is included in the allowance for the radiology service.
 To maintain accurate records of the use of non-ionic contrast media, use the appropriate CPT/HCPCS code.